cujojs/when/README.md

 It's **just over 1k** when compiled with Google Closure (w/advanced optimizations) and gzipped.

-when.js is derived from the async core of [wire.js](http://github.com/briancavalier/wire), and future versions of wire will use when.js directly.
+when.js was derived from the async core of [wire.js](http://github.com/briancavalier/wire).

 What's New?
 ===========